 Trying to sort everything out in the hours leading up to your flight feels like a sprint – an incredibly stressful sprint.
 But the reality is that these situations are more like a marathon.

-So try to be patient, and remember that the initial answer you get from your airline or travel insurance policy likely isn’t the final answer.
-More compensation may be on the way, as we saw this week as Southwest began issuing “we’re sorry” vouchers to thousands of passengers.
+So try to be patient, and remember that the initial answer you get from your airline or travel insurance policy about your refund likely isn't the final answer.
+More compensation may be on the way … it could just take some time.

 Keep up the pressure to get what you want.
 Just be nice about it.